-At the core, Architectural concrete floors offer built-in value enhancement by reflecting ambient light due to a processed, dense concrete surface.
+Architectural concrete floors offer built-in value enhancement by reflecting ambient light from a processed, dense concrete surface.
 A reflective floor lowers lighting costs because of the floor’s reflective surface.
-Properly placed concrete can be featured in lowering heating and cooling loads by increased R-Value.
-Concrete construction can negatively impact the environment with the introduction of landfill materials or can be featured as Environmentally friendly by eliminating off-gassing with low VOC concrete treatments.
-Indoor Air Quality during construction is controlled by wet cut processes which lead to the longest life-cycle compared to other floor options.
+Properly placed concrete can reduce heating and cooling loads by increasing R-value.
+Concrete construction can negatively impact the environment with the introduction of landfill materials or can be featured as environmentally friendly by eliminating off-gassing with low VOC concrete treatments.
+During construction, indoor air quality is controlled by a wet cutting process, protecting laborers and future occupants.
+The wet process also creates the longest lifecycle and most durable flooring option.
 Green Umbrella systems promote a floor that requires less maintenance than traditional concrete methods.

-Architectural polished concrete floors have a lower initial cost, less maintenance, and longer product life cycles than traditional flooring choices such as marble, granite, tile, linoleum, carpet, and epoxy coated concrete floors.
-When floor coverings are disposed they add to landfills and any coating will eventually chip, flake or peel.
-Eliminate expensive replacement costs by specifying architectural concrete.
+Architectural polished concrete floors have a lower initial cost, require less maintenance, and have a longer product lifecycle than traditional flooring choices, such as marble, granite, tile, linoleum, carpet, and epoxy-coated concrete floors.
+Traditional floor coatings will eventually chip, flake, or peel.
+When they are disposed of, they are added to landfills.
+Eliminate expensive replacement costs by starting with architectural concrete.

 ROI—Return on Investment.
-At every milestone of the construction process: planning & design – building construction – occupancy, tremendous time and energy has been invested and everyone wants to see a return.
-Green Umbrella Systems are designed to be a sound investment.
-Design Professionals can confidently specify treatment systems.
-Contractors will find their processes easier and more hassle-free, eliminating call-backs.
-Owners will appreciate the beauty and functionality of their architectural concrete for decades to come with greatly reduced maintenance requirements.
+At every milestone of the construction process—from design to construction to occupancy—tremendous time and energy are invested, and everyone wants a return.
+Green Umbrella systems are a sound investment.
+Design professionals can confidently specify treatment systems.
+Contractors will find their processes more straightforward and hassle-free, eliminating call-backs.
+Owners will appreciate their architectural concrete’s beauty and functionality for decades and benefit from significantly reduced maintenance requirements.